voschezang/coding-handbook/organization-structure.md

 ## Autonomy and Alignment per Domain

 Organizations cannot be studied properly without taking into account the domain in which they live.
+See [learning](learning.md).

 Four [*domains*](https://en.wikipedia.org/wiki/Cynefin_framework) ordered by structure are: